Tips for Measuring Candidates During Your Technical Assessments

 Even a brand new college graduate may have broken new ground during their time at school.
 Listen to what the candidate has to say, and how they say it.
 A real asset is authoritative without being arrogant and is always open to learning new techniques and materials.

-Improve your results with these assessment strategies
+Improve your results with these online technical assessment strategies

 Probing deeper into a candidate’s qualifications can expose hidden talents and weaknesses.
 It’s a matter of asking the right questions and understanding how to interpret the results.
 These strategies can help: